VANSH-THAPAR/Ecommerce-Follow-Along/frontend/README.md

 - Displayed available addresses with a selection option.
 - Created a backend schema for order storage.
 - Built an endpoint to send user addresses to the frontend.

+---
+# Milestone 24 - Order Confirmation Page
+---

+## Overview
+In this milestone, I implemented the order confirmation functionality by:
+- Creating an order confirmation page in the frontend.
+- Displaying the products being ordered.
+- Showing the selected delivery address.
+- Displaying the total cart value.
+- Adding a "Place Order" button at the bottom.

+## Features Implemented
+- Order confirmation page with product details.
+- Display of selected delivery address.
+- Calculation and display of total cart price.
+- Final "Place Order" button for order submission.